 Federal Work Study

 Although many students qualify, Work Study is not offered to all eligible students because of limited funding.The Financial Aid Office makes a conscious attempt to support the employment needs of all UW-Green Bay students to the greatest extent possible.
-As a result, students can have their name placed on a Work Study waitlist if they were not awarded funding and previously held a Work Study position at UW-Green Bay.
+As a result, students can have their name placed on a Work Study waitlist if they were not awarded funding and would like to be considered.

 Students who have already been awarded a Financial Aid Package from UW-Green Bay, can view their awards on the Student Information System (SIS).
 If you were awarded Federal Work Study, it would appear in SIS.